mercy-tarus/mercy-tarus/README.md

 👋 Hi there!
-I’m Mercy, a Junior Developer & IT Support
+I’m Mercy, a Junior Software Developer & IT Support

 💻 Frontend skills: JavaScript, React